openstack/kuryr-kubernetes/doc/source/devref/vif_handler_drivers_design.rst

 VIF-Handler
 -----------
 VIF-handler is intended to handle VIFs.
-The main aim of VIF-handler is to get the pod object, send it to Multi-vif driver and get vif objects from it.
-After that VIF-handler is able to activate, release or update vifs.
-Also VIF-Handler is always authorized to get main vif for pod from generic driver.
+The main aim of VIF-handler is to get the pod object, send it to 1) the VIF-driver for the default network, 2) enabled Multi-VIF drivers for the additional networks, and get VIF objects from both.
+After that VIF-handler is able to activate, release or update VIFs.
-VIF-handler should stay clean whereas parsing of specific pod information should be moved to Multi-vif driver.
+VIF-handler should stay clean whereas parsing of specific pod information should be done by Multi-VIF drivers.

-Multi-vif driver
+Multi-VIF driver
 ~~~~~~~~~~~~~~~~
+The new type of drivers which is used to call other VIF-drivers to attach
-The main driver that is authorized to call other drivers.
-The main aim of
-this driver is to get list of enabled drivers, parse pod annotations, pass
+additional interfaces to Pods.
+The main aim of this kind of drivers is to get
-pod object to enabled drivers and get vif objects from them to pass these
-objects to VIF-handler finally.
-The list of parsed annotations by Multi-vif
-driver includes sriov requests, additional subnets requests and specific ports.
+additional interfaces from the Pods definition, then invoke real VIF-drivers
+like neutron-vif, nested-macvlan or sriov to retrieve the VIF objects
+accordingly.

+All Multi-VIF drivers should be derived from class *MultiVIFDriver*.
+And all
+should implement the *request_additional_vifs* method which returns a list of
+VIF objects.
+Those VIF objects are created by each of the vif-drivers invoked
+by the Multi-VIF driver.
+Each of the multi-vif driver should support a syntax
-If the pod object doesn't have annotation which is required by some of the
+of additional interfaces definition in Pod.
+If the pod object doesn't define
-drivers then this driver is not called or driver can just return.
+additional interfaces, the Multi-VIF driver can just return.

 Diagram describing VifHandler - Drivers flow is giver below:

 .. image:: ../../images/vif_handler_drivers_design.png